 Future Ports Workforce

+The aim of this workstream is to consider the UK Ports.
 The modern port is a significantly different place to the port of history.
 It is increasingly shaped by forces such as globalisation of supply chains automation and digitisation.
-It is also shaped by external imperatives such as sustainability.
-We expect these trends to not only continue but to accelerate.
+This workstream analyses how the ports workforce is expected to change and how the sector can best transition.

 The major port operators undertook a piece of research to explore the three interlinked key dimensions of change, the relationships between them and how potential solutions for how they might be addressed.
 The overall ‘exam question’ was ‘what do the likely future ports workforce and ways of working look like and how can the sector transition from the position today’.

-The project commenced in late 2020 and the University of Strathclyde Business School were selected to undertake the desk research.
+The workstream commenced in late 2020 and the University of Strathclyde Business School were selected to undertake the desk research.
 Interviews occurred during 2021 and a small working Group made up Commissioners and HR Directors from the major ports group was formed.